-I met a very interesting couple about six years ago at the 406 Clubhouse at Fenway Park, and I think of them often.
-The Clubhouse was very impressive – sitting right on top of home plate and facing the Green Monster, I could view the entire park from the floor to ceiling windows.
+I met a very interesting couple about six years ago at the 406 Clubhouse at Fenway Park.
+I think of them often.
+The Clubhouse was very impressive.
+It sits right on top of home plate and faces the Green Monster.
+I could view the entire park from the floor to ceiling windows.
 When the Sox are away, the Clubhouse can be rented for events.
-I was giving a presentation to a group of investors who were invited to come for a retirement planning seminar.
+I presented to a group of investors who came for a retirement planning seminar.
 (Ok, they really were coming for a tour of Fenway and a cocktail hour…but they did stay to listen to the presentation!)

-If you are a leading edge Boomer, do share your game plan for retirement.
+If you are a younger Boomer, do share your game plan for retirement.
 How have you faced early retirement offers?
 What have you decided to do?
 If you have a spouse or partner, how are you doing spending so much time together?
 I can’t wait to hear your thoughts.

 (And, if you do follow baseball, the Red Sox just won their first game of the year – 9 to 6 over the Yankees!)